btemplep/authzee/README.md

 - `add_grant` - Add a new grant.
 - `delete_grant` - Delete a grant.
 - `get_grants_page` - Retrieve a single page of grants.
+- `get_page_refs_page` - Retrieve a page of page references for parallel pagination (not supported by all storage backends).

 ### `authzee` App Authorization Methods